$212,472Average Value$149Average Price per Sq Ft16Homes For Sale

 Education through Rittman Exempted Village Schools

-Rittman Elementary and Rittman Middle score B-minus ratings on Niche, and Rittman High earns a B. “We’ve gotten fresh school buildings within the last 12 to 14 years, which is very new by our standards,” Bauer says.
+Rittman Elementary and Rittman Middle score B-minus ratings on Niche, and Rittman High earns a B-plus.
+“We’ve gotten fresh school buildings within the last 12 to 14 years, which is very new by our standards,” Bauer says.
 “It’s gotten us all very into the kids’ sports.”
 Football and basketball are among the largest athletic programs, with other options including wrestling, volleyball and track.

 Numerous parks provide recreation facilities

 Rittman has a variety of recreation spaces, with everything from baseball diamonds to equestrian facilities to local parks and trails.
 Baseball fans gather at Martin Fritz Memorial Park, which also has a frisbee golf course and a good sledding hill popular during the winter.
 Rotary Park has tennis and pickleball courts, and Charlie’s Puddle at Vincent & Rose Tricomi Memorial Park is stocked for catch-and-release fishing.
 The Rittman Recreation Center has athletic facilities, including an indoor pool and basketball courts.
-Additionally, the center hosts fitness classes, art workshops and events for all ages.
+Additionally, the Center hosts fitness classes, art workshops and events for all ages.
 Horseback riders can choose from numerous stables and ranches on the city's outskirts, and the Rawiga Golf Club next door in Seville is open to the public.
 Finally, the County Line Trail is a 7-mile, paved rail-trail that runs from Rittman to Creston.

 The annual sleepwalking event and other community activities